agkozak/llm-prompts/README.md

 	5. Do not use contractions.
 	6. Do not replace "in spite of" with "despite."
 	7. Allow slang and contractions inside quotation marks.
+	8. Do not unnecessarily replace "like" with "similar to."
 3. Create a three-column table:
 	1. Left column: Original Text
 	2. Middle column: Revised Text